AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/page-editor/templates.md

 * Description
   * An optional description to provide more information about the template and its use, which can be seen for example, in the **Create Page** wizard.

-To view and/or edit the properties:

-1. In the **Templates Console**, select the template.
-1. Select **View Properties** from the toolbar or quick options to open the dialog.
-1. You can now view or edit the template properties.
+After creating the template, use the **[Templates Console](/help/sites-cloud/administering/templates-console.md)** to view or edit the template properties.

->[!NOTE]
->
->The status of a template (draft, enabled, or disabled) is indicated in the console.

 #### Template Thumbnail Image {#template-thumbnail-image}